Basingstoke

 This page is about the service area currently planned at Black Dam.
 For other services on the M3, see Services on the M3.
 For other services once planned in the Basingstoke area, see History:M3.

-A number of residents have raised concerns about the environmental impact of the service area, its impact on traffic, and whether there's actually any need for it.
-The MP has objected, and Basingstoke Transition Network has stated it would contribute to climate change by increasing traffic on the ring road.
+Many residents have raised concerns about the environmental impact of the service area, its impact on traffic, and whether there's actually any need for it.
+The MP objected, and Basingstoke Transition Network has stated it would contribute to climate change by increasing traffic on the ring road.
 Current regulations don't require a new service area to prove that it is needed, it just needs the operator to deem it to be commercially viable.

 There has been no suggestion that National Highways would relinquish the motorway regulations on the road to Black Dam, creating the unusual situation where a place is surrounded by motorway regulations despite being accessible without touching the mainline of a motorway.
 Maidstone is another example.